10 Research Opportunities in the US for International High School Students

 Program dates: June or July

-Seattle Children’s Research Institute offers high school students the chance to work closely with PhD-level scientists over the course of one rigorous week.
-The program is free of cost, and exposes you to lab work and courses in biochemistry, immunology, infectious diseases and gene editing.
-You will also participate in various workshops and activities to help better prepare you for college and guide you to explore questions about your career.
+Seattle Children’s Research Institute offers high school students the chance to work with Ph.D.-level scientists over the course of one week.
+The program exposes you to lab work and courses in biochemistry, immunology, infectious diseases, and gene editing.
+You will also participate in various workshops and activities to prepare for college and explore potential careers.

 Subject: Computer Science